-Positive Leos are Hall of Famers, winners of Nobel Prizes and pennants and medals, admired despite their faults and frequent physical unattractiveness.
+Positive Leos are Hall of Famers, winners of Nobel Prizes, pennants, and medals, and are admired despite their faults and frequent physical unattractiveness.
 Often the trademark Leo “mane” of hair hides or draws attention away from the faces of lesser Leos, who might be either positive or negative.

 Negative Leos want the same honors positive Leos get, but through shortcuts and subterfuges: copycatting, ranting like Benito Mussolini (July 29), bribes, spying, petty crime, and exploiting others more naive.
 They think pocketing restaurant tableware or cheating on taxes makes them street-wise and wily.
 Even when ashamed to be caught in a lie, Leo will lie some more because they're so over-invested in the character they're playing.
 Negative Leo women pout until they see money.

 Sequins, Hairspray, and Cubic Zirconia